hrosman94/hrosman94/README.md

 - 👋 Hi, I’m @hrosman94
 - 👀 I’m interested in software development of all kinds!
 I have a background in both modular and object-oriented programming, relational databases, parallel programming, and computer architecture.
 Outside of software development, I enjoy lifting weights and music production.
-- 🌱 I’m currently learning Haskell and also just started researching C#!
+- 🌱 I’m currently working on a fitness application which utilizes AI integration to recommend workouts and periodized progression protocols to help users iteratively improve their fitness journeys!
 - 📫 How to reach me: healyrosman@gmail.com

 <!---